Skip to main content

 Real-World Example

-Impersonators often swap lowercase and uppercase letters that look visually similar, such as replacing a lowercase “l” with an uppercase “I.”
+Impersonators often swap visually similar characters, such as replacing a lowercase “l” with an uppercase “I”.

 Example:

-If your name is Signal, a scammer might use:
+If your team member’s name is Signal, a scammer might use:

-SignaI ← with a capital “I” instead of a lowercase “l”
+• SignaI (capital “I” instead of lowercase “l”)

 Best Practices

-- Target known variants or visual deceptions of team names
+• Target visual deceptions of team member names